northstowekarate/northstowekarate.github.io/faq/index.md

 Gradings are practical assessments to check if you're ready for the next grade.
 These are held around 3 times per year.
 You can read the requirements for each kyu grade (colour belt) in our [kyu syllabus](/kyu-syllabus/).

+## Why learn karate?

+Karate improves fitness, confidence, focus and self‑defence skills within a supportive community.You can learn more on our [benefits of karate page](https://www.northstowekarate.com/benefits-of-karate/).